platformsh/platformsh-docs/docs/src/overview/pricing/sponsored.md

 ## Contact

-If you are an eligible Free Software project or community group, <a href="#" onclick="drift.api.startInteraction({ interactionId: 128990 });return false;">contact our Developer Relations team</a> and let us know that you are interested.
+If you are an eligible Free Software project or community group, {{< devrel-drift >}} and let us know that you are interested.